OSGeo/OSGeoLive-doc/en/quickstart/kosmo_quickstart.rst

 * Use the `Query wizard` to select those features that accomplish a given criteria

-* Activate the layer edition mode and use the available tools to edit it
+* Activate the layer editing mode and use the available tools to edit it

 * Generate a set of topology rules for a layer and try to edit it